 Snow Dragon Shavery: Flavored shaved snow topped with fruit, jellies, candy and other toppings $6.49.
 Also macaroons, macaroon ice cream sandwiches, bubble teas $3.99-4.49 and coconut water $3.99 in faux shell.

-Tiny Tavern: opening later this summer will offer craft cocktails.
+Tiny Tavern: Excellent craft cocktails.